nriddiford/Investigating-structural-variation-in-cancer-genomes/CNV-Seq.md

 `cnv-seq.pl --ref Hum3.hits --test Hum1.hits --genome-size 23542271`

-The most interesting parameter that can be tweaked is the `	--log2-threshold`.
-The default is set to 0.6
+The most interesting parameter that can be tweaked is the `--log2-threshold`.
+The default is set to 0.6.
+(Not clear how changin this affects results though...)

 ## Output